-The new state-of-the-art terminal will be constructed in phases.
+The new state-of-the-art terminal is being constructed in phases.
 While the first phase will add a capacity of 13 million passengers a year, the subsequent phases will enhance the capacity to between 25 million and 50 million passengers a year.

 Designed to provide the highest level of passenger comfort, the new terminal will significantly enhance the airport’s status as the gateway to the State of Kuwait.
 Construction of the terminal is expected to be completed within four years from the date of initiation.

 Construction of the new terminal started in May 2017, and is expected to be completed in 2022.

 The State of Kuwait has seen a rapid economic growth due to significant increase in air traffic at the Kuwait International Airport.
-The passenger flow at the airport has doubled in the last eight years, from less than five million in 2004 to more than nine million in 2012, and is forecast to reach 12 million by 2020.
+Passenger flow at the airport has tripled in the last 15 years, from less than five million in 2004 to more than 15 million in 2019, and is forecast to reach 25 million by 2025.